Frequently Asked Questions on Buying Gold

 When should I buy gold?

 This depends on your level of interest in gold, and the reasons that you've come up with that explain why you would like to purchase gold in the first place.
-The short answer is: right now.
+The short answer may be: right now.
 If you've decided that you need and are going to purchase gold, then there is no real reason to delay your purchase.
 Understand that gold does not act the same way as a traditional stock or real estate; your purchase cannot be based on expectations that its price may quickly adjust in your favor.

 How much money should I spend on gold?